ShahzaibAhmad05/Gitree/README.md

 This is **YOUR** tool.
 Issues and pull requests are welcome.

 Gitree is kept intentionally small and readable, so contributions that preserve simplicity are especially appreciated.
-## 🔄 CI / CD Pipeline

-Gitree uses **GitHub Actions** to automatically verify code quality and stability.

-### When does it run?
-The CI pipeline runs on:
-- Every push to the repository
-- Every pull request

-### What does it do?
-The pipeline performs automated checks such as:
-- Setting up the Python environment
-- Installing project dependencies
-- Running linters to enforce code style
-- Executing tests to ensure existing functionality is not broken

-### Implementation details
-The CI configuration is defined in the following directory:
-.github/workflows/

-Each workflow file specifies:
-- Trigger conditions (push, pull request)
-- The Python version(s) used
-- The commands executed during the pipeline

-If any step fails, the pipeline will fail and the pull request cannot be merged until the issue is resolved.